COVID-19 Safety Plan

 - Once they receive medical authorization to leave their home.

-Note: If the Visitor’s symptoms are due to allergies or other pre-existing medical conditions, the Visitor will be required to provide a doctor’s note before returning to PdA.
+Note: If the student or visitor’s symptoms are due to allergies or other pre-existing medical conditions, the student or visitor will be required to provide a doctor’s note before returning to PdA.

-All students aged 18 years and up and the parents/guardians of students under the age of 18 years must complete a Student Screening Questionnaire webform no less than one hour prior to each date upon which the student will enter the PdA building, or any authorized satellite site hosting PdA programs (“Facilities”) for an in-person rehearsal and/or class or lesson.
-The webform can be accessed from the Policies & Procedures page on the PdA website.
+All students aged 18 years and up, and the parents/guardians of students under the age of 18 years, who are registered for in-person rehearsals, lessons, or classes must complete a Student Screening Questionnaire webform on the morning of, or up to two hours before the student will enter the PdA building, or any authorized satellite site hosting PdA programs (“Facilities”).
+The webform can be accessed from the bottom menu of the PdA website.

 The screening questionnaire is used to identify students: